-Record cold temperatures have pounded the upper plains and Midwest of the United States.
-Wind chills in parts of Minnesota are expected to dip down near 70 degrees below zero on one of the coldest days in history.
+Record cold temperatures pounded the upper plains and Midwest of the United States last winter.
+Wind chills in parts of Minnesota dipped down near 70 degrees below zero on one of the coldest days in history.
 It’s hard to go outside with the risk of frostbite and stinging-cold toes at those temperatures, but some people actually play football games in them.

 5. Jan.
 20, 2008 — Green Bay, Wisconsin